-1) The block has a single staircase that provides a means of escape and is 880mm in width.
+1) Flat 55 has a single staircase that provides a means of escape and is 880mm in width.

 - 2) All corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum. - 3) None of the corridors that form part of the means of escape are dead ends. - 4) The only communal door within the block is the final exit door which is fitted with an automatic closing device that is checked on a regular basis by Caretaking Teams as part of their daily checks.
-Defective closing devices are reported to an external contractor. - 5) The final exit door has a door entry system installed.
+Defective closing devices are reported to an external contractor. - 5) The final exit door has a door entry systems installed.
 These systems are designed to fail safe i.e., door unlocked in the event of a power failure.
-This prevents residents being locked in or out of the building. - 6) The communal area is kept free of flammable items.
-The communal areas should be checked on a regular basis by Caretaking / Cleaning teams and all items of rubbish removed.

-7) Ventilation of the common area is facilitated by openable windows in the stairwell.
+This prevents residents being locked in or out of the building. - 6) Communal areas are kept free of flammable items.
+The communal areas should be checked on a regular basis by Caretaking / Cleaning teams and all items of rubbish removed. - 7) Ventilation of the common area is facilitated by openable windows in the stairwell. - 8) Surface coatings to the walls in the staircases appear to be Class 0 rated.

-- 8) Surface coatings to the walls in the staircases appear to be Class 0 rated. - 9) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put Policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them. - 10) Flat entrance doors are notional timber with GWG doors.
-These should be upgraded to certified FD30s door sets as part of any future refurbishments.
-A refurbishment program was confirmed by email on 16.06.22.
+- 9) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put Policy.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them. - 10) Flat entrance doors are a combination of nominal timber and composite type doors.
+These should be upgraded to certified FD30s entrance doors as part of any future refurbishments.